 - A. It is the goal of MVEMSA to deliver the expected clinically driven response times to all incident's ninety percent (90%) of the time.
 An allowance of ten percent (10%) for isolated instances of individual deviations of response times is built into the Response Time measures. - B. Contractor is expected to maintain a minimum compliance of 90% monthly in each Response Time Zone. - C. Contractor understands and agrees that the failure to comply with any time, performance or other requirements in this Agreement will result in damage to MVEMSA and the County and that it will be impracticable to determine the actual amount of damage whether in the event of delay, nonperformance, failure to meet standards, or any other deviation.
 Therefore, the Contractor and MVEMSA agree to the liquidated damages specified in this Agreement.
-It is expressly understood and agreed that the liquidated damages amounts are not to be considered a penalty, but shall be deemed, taken and treated as reasonable estimate of the damages to the County. - D. Contractor shall pay liquidated damages to MVEMSA each and every month that Contractor fails to attain response time compliance of at least ninety percent (90%) in each Response Time Compliance Zone.
-Liquidated damages paid by the Contractor for each Response Time Compliance Zone in which it fails to maintain the requisite compliance shall be as follows:
+It is expressly understood and agreed that the liquidated damages amounts are not to be considered a penalty, but shall be deemed, taken and treated as reasonable estimate of the damages to the County. - D. Contractor shall pay liquidated damages to MVEMSA each and every month that Contractor fails to attain response time compliance of at least ninety percent (90%).
+Response time liquidated damages for urban, suburban, rural and wilderness responses within each of the three (3) response zones shall be calculated in a rolled-up manner for the purposes of calculating monthly liquidated damages and/or for the purposes of breach.
+Liquidated damages will be calculated independently for Code Two and Code Three for each EOA.